-Although it is no longer a requirement for an employment placement service to be licensed, they are required to comply with the Australian Consumer Law.
+It’s no longer a requirement for an employment placement service to be licensed but they must follow the Australian Consumer Law.

-The employment placement service is required to give the notice before it provides its first service to the job seeker.
+The employment placement service is required to give the notice before they begin the service.

 The information must be provided in writing.
-The employment placement service may choose to email, mail or fax the information to their client.
+The employment placement service can either email, mail or fax the information to their client.

-No. The employment placement service may advise the job seeker verbally but they must also follow this up by providing a written notice.
+No. The employment placement service can let them know verbally but they must also follow up with a written notice.

 No. The employment placement service must provide the information to the job seeker as set out in the information standard.